Primis1/Obsidian-Vault/Finance/Sheets/Balance Sheet/Balance Sheet.md

 		- Other Non-Current Liabilities: Long-term obligations not categorised above.

 - #### Equity (net cash after liquidating all liabilities)
+	- **Shareholders** #equity - money which are left from assets, after paying all liabilities
+		- owner's #equity, net-worth - are the same things
+		- Increases with #net-income

 	- Common stock / Share capital - value of shares issued to common shareholder

 	- Preferred stock - shares with preferred rights to dividends or liquidating